Venuxs420/gshade_cx_mac/README.md

-# Gshade for Crossover Mac games
+# Gshade for Crossover Mac
 Simple guide for getting Gshade installed in to your Crossover Mac games.

 <h3>Prerequisites:</h3>